exyi/coberec/docs/thesis/internals.md

 * `expression.gql` - contains the declaration of the Expression type and all the expression types
 * `composition.gql` - contains the symbol definitions; the types that compose metadata with expressions

-The GraphQL definitions are translated into partial C# classes by the Coberec.CLI.
+The GraphQL files are translated into partial C# classes by the Coberec.CLI.
-Additional helper methods are declared on these classes (these are in the `src/Coberec.ExprCS/ModelExtensions` directory)
+Additional helper methods are declared on these classes (these are in the src/​Coberec.​ExprCS/​Model​Extensions directory)

 The API user creates the type definitions and registers them into the MetadataContext.
 At this point, not much is done; the type is only registered and stays in a "Waiting for commit" stage until the user requests the output code.